afuhflynn/note-taking-app/tasks.md

 ### Low priority

-[x] Add realtime features.
+[ ] Add realtime features.
-[] Check on how to parse the db note content at the moment of comparison and more for efficient filtering of the query passed on the input search box.
+[ ] Check on how to parse the db note content at the moment of comparison and more for efficient filtering of the query passed on the input search box.
-[x] Add Keyboard navigation for all features
+[ ] Add Keyboard navigation for all features
-[x] Auto-save with debouncing and add keyboard shortcuts [] NOte versining
+[ ] Auto-save with debouncing and add keyboard shortcuts [ ] Note versioning
-[] full-text search with PostgreSQL or Elasticsearch, conflict resolution for concurrent
+[ ] Full-text search with PostgreSQL or Elasticsearch, conflict resolution for concurrent

-[x] Add shortcuts (keyboard) for most activities (e.g save, update and more) [] Add auto completion in the text editor powered by ai.
+[ ] Add shortcuts (keyboard) for most activities (e.g save, update and more) [ ] Add auto completion in the text editor powered by ai.

 ### Not really necessary